Emergency housing from the council

 If you're 16 or 17, you should not be housed in a B&B or a hotel at all.

-Raise any concerns about the safety, quality or location of accommodation.
-The council should address safety risks and may offer something else.
+You can raise concerns about the safety, quality or location of the housing.
+The council should look at safety risks and might find you something else.

 Emergency housing has to be very unsuitable to be challenged in court.